amcharaniya/TAC/README.md

 ## Data Downloads

 The simplest way to use TAC is to download a ready-to-use data set in the format of your choice.
-These data files use the standard set of count variables and implement a definition of terrorism as "deliberately indiscriminate" violence (see the codebook for more details).
+These data files use the standard set of count variables and implement a definition of terrorism as "deliberately indiscriminate" violence (see the [TAC Codebook](Download/TAC_Codebook_202010.pdf) for more details).

 - Terrrism count data by group-year
   + [Plain-text format](Download/TAC_group_202010.csv)